erickpaulus/TestingProject/README.md

 # image_analysis
-This repository is used to recorded my experiment to deal with the Handwriting Character Recognition challenges on the ancient manuscripts
+This repository contains my experiments to deal with the Handwriting Character Recognition challenges on the ancient manuscripts